MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/create-custom-plugin.md

     devproxy
     ```

 The example plugin will check all matching URLs for the required Authorization header.
-If the header is not present, it will show a warning message.
+If the header isn't present, it will show a warning message.

 ## Adding custom configuration to your plugin (optional)

 You can extend your plugin's logic by adding custom configuration.
-Here is an example of how you can do this:
+Here's an example of how you can do this:

 1. Add a new `_configuration` object and bind it in the `Register` method.